 Sedum, also known as Stonecrop succulents, make excellent ground cover.
 They can also be grown in pots; they have a tendency to spill over the edge, adding interest and variety to a container garden.
 They make a bright complement to grey-green Echeveria.

 While we don’t usually think of them as such, aloe vera plants are actually succulents.
 They grow best in desert gardens and thrive with little watering.
-They can also be used medicinally so it’s always nice to have one or two plants on hand.
+They can also be used medicinally (and for lots of DIY beauty treatments), so it’s always nice to have one or two plants on hand.

 Because succulents don’t like over-watering, free-draining, aerated soil is key.
 There are lots of commercial potting mixes for succulents on the market, but it’s easy to make your own.
 Simply mix four parts light potting mix with one part coarse sand, gravel or perlite.
 A gravel mulch will also help keep you plant stems from rotting.